 We are one of the largest chicken producers in the world, with operations in the United States ("U.S."), United Kingdom ("U.K."), Mexico, France, Puerto Rico and the Netherlands.
-We operate feed mills, hatcheries, processing plants and distribution centers in 14 U.S. states, the U.K., Mexico, France, Puerto Rico and the Netherlands.
-As of April 1, 2018, we had approximately 51,400 employees and the capacity to process approximately 45.2 million birds per work week for a total of approximately 13.1 billion pounds of live chicken annually.
+As of July 1, 2018, we had approximately 51,600 employees and the capacity to process approximately 45.3 million birds per work week for a total of approximately 12.8 billion pounds of live chicken annually.
 Approximately 5,200 contract growers supply poultry for our operations.
-As of April 1, 2018, JBS S.A., through its indirect wholly-owned subsidiaries (together, "JBS"), beneficially owned 78.5% of our outstanding common stock.
+As of July 1, 2018, JBS S.A., through its indirect wholly-owned subsidiaries (together, "JBS"), beneficially owned 78.5% of our outstanding common stock.
 See "Note 1.
 Description of Business and Basis of Presentation" of our Condensed Consolidated and Combined Financial Statements included in this quarterly report for additional information.